johnmcbride/johnmcbride.github.io/_posts/2023-12-1-enable-healthcare-innovation.md

 - Instead of a "No, but" response to ideas, always try and provide a "Yes, and" answer to newer tech, ideas, etc. We did this lot when trying to bring new ideas to market, working with legal, open sourcing tools, etc. It provides a better base that will allow people to work from the spot of motivation and a "let's do this.." mindset

-I've seen alot of very specific get away from healthcare specific communication tools.
-There are plently of standard tools now, discord, teams, slack, etc that have widespread adoption. **Use Them!!!**
+I've seen alot of healthcare specific communication tools.
+There are plently of standard tools now, discord, teams, slack, etc that have widespread adoption. **Use Them!!!** as it brings in a whole additional set of developers that use them as part of their daily workflow.